Gianluca Vialli

 In 1992, Vialli transferred to Juventus for a world record £12.5 million.
-During his time at the Turin club he won the Italian Cup, Serie A, Italian Supercup, UEFA Champions League and the UEFA Cup.
-In 1996 Vialli joined Chelsea and became their player-manager the following season.
-In England he won the FA Cup, League Cup, UEFA Cup Winners Cup and UEFA Super Cup.
-He is one of nine footballers to have won the three main European club competitions, and the only forward to have done so; he is also the only player in European footballing history to have both winners' and runners-up medals in all three main European club competitions, including two winners' medals for the UEFA Cup Winners' Cup.
+During his time at the Turin club, he won the Italian Cup, Serie A, Italian Supercup, UEFA Champions League and the UEFA Cup.
+In 1996, Vialli joined Chelsea and became their player-manager the following season.
+In England, he won the FA Cup, League Cup, UEFA Cup Winners Cup and UEFA Super Cup.
+He is one of nine footballers to have won the three main European club competitions and the only forward to have done so; he is also the only player in European footballing history to hold both winners and runners-up medals in all three mainstream UEFA club competitions, including two winners medals for the now-defunct UEFA Cup Winners' Cup.

 At international level, Vialli represented the Italy national team in two FIFA World Cups, in 1986 and (on home soil) in 1990.
 He also took part at UEFA Euro 1988, helping his nation to a semi-final finish, and was elected to the team of the tournament.
-During his twenty-year-long career as a professional footballer he scored 259 goals at club level, 16 goals with the national team, and 11 goals with the Italy national under-21 football team, for a total of 286 goals in more than 500 appearances, making him the tenth-highest scoring Italian player in all competitions.
+During his twenty-year-long career as a professional footballer, he scored 259 goals at club level, 16 goals with the national team, and 11 goals with the Italy national under-21 football team, for a total of 286 goals in more than 500 appearances, making him the tenth-highest scoring Italian player in all competitions.

 On his retirement from playing, Vialli went into management and later punditry, and worked as a commentator for Sky Italia.
-He was part of the Italy national team non-playing staff as a delegation chief when they won UEFA Euro 2020; he stepped back from this role days before his death from cancer.
+He was part of the Italy national team non-playing staff as a coordinator when they won UEFA Euro 2020; he stepped back from this role days before his death from cancer.